 The very first flawed text on the replica Off-White x IKEA rug is right below the “IKEA ®” text that we’ve previously analyzed.

 Looking at the replica Off-White x IKEA rug’s “IKEA ÄLHMULT” text, you can see how the letters on the fake rug look too narrow and too thin.

 Moving our eyes to the authentic rug, you can see how the letters in the same text look wider, more aired and thicker than the fake rug’s text.

-One other flaw on the fake rug’s “IKEA ÄLHMULT” text is that it actually seems to use a different font compared to the authentic rugs’ text, which always have the same font.
+One other flaw in the fake rug’s “IKEA ÄLHMULT” text is that it actually seems to use a different font compared to the authentic rugs’ text, which always has the same font.